Submission guidelines

 Can I include keywords?

-• In the post-decision, “camera-ready” version, yes.
+In the post-decision, "camera-ready" version, yes.
 Please omit this from the anonymized submission to be reviewed.
-If acknowledgements are inadvertently included in the anonymized submission, we may have to desk-reject it for failure to meet the double-blind reviewing requirements of CCN 2025.
+If acknowledgments are inadvertently included in the anonymized submission, we may have to desk-reject it for failure to meet the double-blind reviewing requirements of CCN 2025.

 Yes, we encourage code submissions as evidence of reproducibility.
 However, note that a code repository takes extra effort to anonymize, and we will desk-reject submissions that accidentally de-anonymize their authors via a linked code repository with identifying information.